v923z/micropython-usermod/docs/source/usermods_06.rst

-Well, we could have, but since we specifically raised an exception in the first statement, our code would never had gotten beyond
+Well, we could have, but since we specifically raised an exception in the first statement, our code would never have gotten beyond

 .. code:: python